 A waiver is a relinquishment of legal claim for damages in the event of an incident causing harm to the customer or client.
 As a personal trainer, for example, if a client who’d signed a personal injury waiver form sprained an ankle while under your instruction, the waiver would hypothetically relieve you of responsibility for the injury in a legal sense.

 Gyms are full of potentially dangerous equipment and people maneuvering around this equipment, as well as amenities like pools, saunas, and steam rooms.
 This is in addition to the ordinary risks of injury such as stairs or parking lots.
 By signing a liability waiver, clients acknowledge the risks inherent to their presence and participation, and theoretically agree to remove legal liability from the trainer or the fitness center which employs him or her – even in the case of human negligence or faulty machinery.

 Does a waiver of liability provide ultimate protection against lawsuits?

 In practice, waivers carry much less clout than their scary language might lead one to believe.
 Different states have different laws concerning waivers and their legal power to totally protect, and in many cases, the circumstances of the accident in question can override waiver terms and lead to unpleasant legal battles.
 For this reason, trainers must ensure that they’re protected in the event of unexpected scenarios.

-Here are some occupational and legal ways PTs can avoid trouble and stay protected:
+Here are some occupational and legal ways client facing professionals can avoid trouble and stay protected:

 - Don’t let your credentials lapse.
 Make sure to be prepared well in advance of certification expiry dates, and take the necessary steps to stay certified.
 Of course, stay in top form with your knowledge and certification of CPR and AED in particular.